jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Spectacle movies**: also called blockbusters, are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

-In a spectacle movie, the polar bears may fight off Artic oil drilling, but these spectacular victories do not adapt a new lever of power to change their fate.
+In a spectacle movie, the polar bears may fight off Arctic oil drilling.
+Still, these spectacular victories do not adopt a new lever of power to change their fate.

 Instead, blockbusters reuse old stories and characters.
-Each replicated story gets less interesting, forcing their producers to look for new customers with hype-filled, dark majic using, mass marketing campaigns.
+Each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic using mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.

 ===

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
 Selfish stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why selfish/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

 Society transitions from classic, to selfish/spectacle inside ages.
-You can see the transition most easily in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
-They start off as classic stories, with characters who deal with relatable problems for example not liking their jobs or being tired of dating.
+You can see the change in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
+They start off as classic stories, with characters who deal with relatable problems, for example, not liking their jobs or being tired of dating.

 We watch episode after episode because we see ourselves in these characters.
 We laugh and cry in recognition—we're living the same life on Main Street.

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.

 Kramer never gets a job, Raj can't get a girl, Dwight doesn't get self-aware.
 Here sitcoms become selfish and spectacle stories.
 Selfish, because the main characters don't overcome problems anymore.
 And, spectacle, because we the audience keep re-watching our favorite actors, characters, sets, catch-phrases, instead of watching a new story.
-The turning point between classic story and selfish/spectacle story is often called "jumping the shark".
+The turning point between a classic story and a selfish/spectacle story is often called "jumping the shark."

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
-_Game of Thrones went from great to horrible because the characters became more important then the story.
-Everyone fan felt this tranistion, and was saddened by it.
-But we (including me) kept watching though, which is why this pictures shows the transition from a majical product, to a dark majic one._
+_Game of Thrones went from great to horrible because the characters became more important than the story.
+Every fan felt this transition and was saddened by it.
+But we (including me) kept watching, which is why this picture shows the transition from a majical product, to a dark majic one._

 Rousseau explained how society goes through classic, selfish, and spectacle stories as we develop through ages.
-When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, and the main characters have earned their spot by taking risks.
+When we start a new era, it's like watching the first years of the sitcom.
+Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks.

 At the end of the age, the leaders are self-important, and the people are only loyal out of habit.